 To use it, you need to provide a clock object that represents the "wall clock".
 Although it is not required, it is recommended to set the tick rate of that clock to match the required tick rate of the wall clock (1e9 ticks per second).

-First, create the clock and measure its precision:
+First, create the clock:

 '''

-from dvbcss.clock import SysClock, measurePrecision
+from dvbcss.clock import SysClock

+mfe = 45

-sysClock = SysClock(tickRate=100000000)
+sysClock = SysClock(tickRate=1000000000, maxFreqErrorPpm=mfe)

 wallClock = sysClock

-precisionSecs = measurePrecision(wallClock)

 '''